Average reduction in contract cycle times observed after adoption

 A comprehensive overview of the French and European market: the eIDAS 2.0 regulatory framework, the EUDI Wallet rollout, sector-by-sector adoption rates, persistent barriers and 2026-2027 outlook.
 A reference document for executives, legal counsel, CIOs and operational teams leading contract digitalisation.

-2026 marks a turning point for electronic signature in Europe.
-After more than twenty-five years of legal recognition in France (law of 13 March 2000, Article 1367 of the Civil Code), contract dematerialisation has reached unprecedented maturity: almost all large companies use at least one signature tool, and advanced signature (AES) has become the norm for high-stakes commercial contracts.
+The year 2026 marks a turning point for electronic signature in Europe.
+After more than twenty-five years of legal recognition in France (law of March 13, 2000, article 1367 of the Civil Code), contract digitalization reaches unprecedented maturity: nearly all large companies use at least one signature tool, and advanced signature (AES) has become the standard for high-stakes commercial contracts.

-This year is nevertheless unlike any other.
-Three underlying trends combine.
-First, the application of the eIDAS 2.0 regulation adopted in 2024, which introduces the European Digital Identity Wallet (EUDI Wallet) and redefines the conditions for qualified signature (QES).
-Second, the democratisation of QES, which is slowly moving beyond notaries and public procurement to become accessible to every company via shared trust service providers.
-Third, the arrival of AI in the contract chain — from drafting clauses to post-signature verification — which is reshaping usage and calling for renewed vigilance on personal-data protection.
+Yet this year is not like any other.
+Three major movements converge.
+First, the application of eIDAS 2.0 regulation, adopted in 2024, which introduces the European digital identity wallet (EUDI Wallet) and redefines the conditions for qualified signature (QES).
+Second, the democratization of QES, which slowly exits the sphere of notaries and public procurement to become accessible to all companies through pooled trust service providers.
+Finally, the emergence of AI in the contractual chain — from clause drafting to post-signature verification — which reconfigures usage patterns and calls for new vigilance on personal data protection.

 For companies, the benefits remain substantial: contract cycle times reduced by an average of 60% (industry benchmark), savings on printing and postal mail, a digital audit trail more robust than paper, and GDPR compliance when the platform is hosted in the EU.
 Yet barriers remain — perception of legal risk, UX complexity for external signers, hosting sovereignty — which this report documents honestly.

-This document is intended for executives making a deployment decision, legal teams securing processes, CIOs integrating signature into their IS, and operational teams (sales, HR, legal, procurement) using signature every day.
-It is freely reproducible with citation — the source is indicated for each figure.
-Data points explicitly qualified as an "estimate" rely on the observation of Certyneo platform usage and cross-checking with publicly available benchmarks.
+This document is intended for managers arbitrating a deployment, legal advisors securing processes, IT directors integrating signature into their systems, and operational teams (sales, HR, legal, procurement) using signature daily.
+It is freely reproducible provided the source is cited — the source is indicated for each figure.
+Figures explicitly qualified as "estimates" are based on observation of Certyneo platform usage and cross-checking of available public benchmarks.

 We address in turn the market's key figures, the regulatory evolution, sector-level adoption dynamics, 18-24-month trends, persistent barriers, selection criteria for a solution, Certyneo's positioning, and our outlook for 2027.